Waterford Brain Injury Lawyer

 - The police report is reviewed for accuracy.

 - During the accident investigation, our investigators search for road defects that may have contributed to the accident.
 In those cases, the government agency charged with maintenance may be partially liable for the injuries.

-Our Waterford brain injury attorneys use the evidence gathered by the investigative team to build a solid case for our client once it has been gathered.
+Our traumatic brain injury attorneys in Waterford, California, use the evidence gathered by the investigative team to build a solid case for our client once it has been collected.

-My name is Ed Smith, and I am a Waterford brain injury lawyer.
 Brain injuries often require extended care and an astronomical cost in medical expenses.
 If you or a loved one suffered a TBI because of a negligent driver or other entity, find out if you can place a claim to recover compensation.
-Contact our injury lawyers for our free and friendly advice at (209) 227-1931 or (800) 404-5400.
-We can review your claim, tell you about options to recover compensation and answer your questions.
+Contact our Waterford brain injury attorneys for free and friendly advice at (209) 227-1931 or (800) 404-5400.
+We can review your claim, explain options to recover compensation, and answer your questions.
 You can also contact us online.